weilingx46/hack_dartmouth_2018/backend/README.md

 <br>

 Login to an existing user account with username and password.
-You'll want to save the uId and authToken fields on succesful login, so that you can pass it back to the backend on certain function calls.
+You'll want to save the uId and authToken fields on successful login, so that you can pass it back to the backend on certain function calls.

 Request:

     {
       'username':'edwardstestaccount',
       'password':'Iamverysmart'